Artur Boruc: International career

+2000s

-Boruc's debut for Poland came on 28 April 2004 in a friendly against the Republic of Ireland, coming on as second-half substitute for Jerzy Dudek, with the match ending in a goalless draw.
-Boruc made his first starting appearance for Poland with his third cap, a friendly on 12 July 2004 in Chicago against the United States.
-Boruc saved a penalty in the 11th minute from American striker Brian McBride.
+On 28 April 2004, Boruc debuted for the Polish senior squad in a goalless friendly draw against the Republic of Ireland, coming on as second-half substitute for Jerzy Dudek.
+The same year on 12 July, Boruc made his first starting appearance for Poland in another friendly draw against the United States, saving a penalty in the 11th minute from American striker Brian McBride.

-On August 17, 2005 he received a red card in the final match Valeri Lobanovsky Memorial Tournament 2005, but this did not prevent his team from winning, and he won the first trophy with the national team.
+On 17 August 2005, Boruc received a red card in the final match Valeri Lobanovsky Memorial Tournament 2005, but this did not prevent his team from winning, and he won the first trophy with the national team.

-Boruc soon established himself as a regular in the Polish squad and was selected to the 23-men national squad for the 2006 FIFA World Cup finals held in Germany.
-He had been battling with Tomasz Kuszczak and also Łukasz Fabiański for the starting slot, but was first-choice goalkeeper during the World Cup and played in all three of their games.
-Boruc was particularly outstanding in the game against Germany, although he was unable to prevent his country losing 1–0.
+He soon established himself as a regular in the Polish squad and was selected to the 23-men national squad for the 2006 FIFA World Cup finals held in Germany.
+Boruc had been fighting with Tomasz Kuszczak and Łukasz Fabiański for the starting slot, but was first choice goalkeeper during the World Cup and played in all three of their games.
+Boruc was particularly outstanding in the game against Germany, despite being unable to prevent his country losing 1–0.

 Boruc remained first choice goalkeeper and was named in Poland's UEFA Euro 2008 squad.
 He played their first game against Germany and held his place through to the important second game against co-hosts Austria in which the Poles conceded a penalty in the 92nd minute to level the game.
 In the same match, he saved all three shots by the Austrians, leading to a final score of 1–1.
 He was nicknamed "Spaceman" by the Austrian and German press during the tournament.
 The famous Polish striker from the late 1970s and 1980s, Zbigniew Boniek, criticised Poland's team performance at Euro 2008 but singled out Boruc for praise, describing him as "world class."

-Boruc incurred the wrath of manager Leo Beenhakker in August 2008 when he and two teammates went on a night out after a friendly against Ukraine in defiance of the orders of their manager.
+Boruc incurred the wrath of manager Leo Beenhakker in August 2008 when he and two teammates went on a night out after a friendly match against Ukraine in defiance of the orders of their manager.
 As a result, Boruc, Dariusz Dudka and Radosław Majewski were all suspended by Beenhakker for the next two internationals.
-Boruc, however, quickly regained his place in the team and continued to be the regular choice until falling from favour again in October 2010 under Beenhakker's successor as Poland manager, Franciszek Smuda.
+However, Boruc quickly regained his place in the team and continued to be the regular choice until falling from favour again in October 2010 under Beenhakker's successor as Poland manager, Franciszek Smuda.